OM MANI PADME HUM

 "Although there are differing opinions as to where Shambhala actually is, the lamas all agree that it is a place of majestic beauty.
 They are more specific about the kingdom itself and give a remarkably clear and detailed picture of it.
 According to their descriptions, a great ring of snow mountains glistening with ice completely surrounds Shambhala and keeps out all those not fit to enter.
 The texts imply that one can cross the snow mountains only by flying over them, but the lamas point out that this must be done through spiritual powers and not by material means."

-While it is true throughout the centuries there have been many reports and incidents recorded where people have just stumbled across or "fallen into" Shambhala, usually they have a tendency to weaken, fall apart, or get caught up in some insurmountable twist.(see) Now this is not to say it can't happen, but the texts so quoted above also imply that a non Shambhala person, an outsider if you will, has to be "groomed."
+While it is true throughout the centuries there have been many reports and incidents recorded where people have just stumbled across or "fallen into" Shambhala, in the end most of the stories have a tendency to weaken, fall apart, or get caught up in some insurmountable twist.(see) Now this is not to say it can't happen, but the texts so quoted above also imply that a non Shambhala person, an outsider if you will, has to be "groomed."
 Launched expeditions and their ilk, like some African safari in an old Tarzan movie, just do not have a tendency to work.
 Throughout recorded history none have ever been successful to such a degree that they bared fruit.

 People don't like the being groomed prospect and all, mostly because it leaves them out, but in things spiritual you will find that such a premise is not so unusual.
 The highly venerated Indian holy man the Bhagavan Sri Ramana Maharshi is perhaps the highest profile example.
 Known as Venkataraman in his early years he was basically a non-descript boy growing up in south India like any number of the other non-descript boys thereabouts.
 However, even before he was conceived or born there was a much bigger umbrella cast over him and his forthcoming existence: